patr1c1a/coupons/readme.md

 - `dto`: third party api entities.

-- `config`: contains Rest Template configuration file
+- `config`: configuration file

 `src\test`: test files

 # Improvements

-Some important details that weren't implemented due to time constraints, but should be taken into consideration:
+Some important details weren't implemented due to time constraints, but should be taken into consideration:

 - Persistence: the `/top-favorited` endpoint relies on in-memory storage.
 Depending on the production requirements, database persistence would probably be better suited for this.
 The choice would heavily depend on other details but for a simple implementation something like H2 (with disk persistence) might be an option to consider.

 - Caching: in order to handle multiple requests that might include the same item ids, caching would improve performance.

+- Security: a mechanism like OAuth 2.0 or JWT should be implemented to secure the endpoints.

 - Logging.

 - Documentation: improve documentation by using a tool that provides better formatting and functionality (like Swagger).

+- More test cases: An in-depth analysis of test scenarios should be done, followed by the addition of test cases that cover them.